 Wolf Dogs Aren't Legal in All 50 States

 Wolf dogs are usually classified by their filial number, or the generations removed from a pure wolf.
 F1, for example, represents the original breeding between a wolf and a domesticated dog, or a wolf and wolf dog, while F2 represents the second generation.
-Because wolf dogs' genetics are so difficult to trace, it can be tricky to determine whether or not your dog is a true wolf dog—or a standard, domesticated dog that has been bred to have a wolf-like appearance.
+Because DNA sequencing is not usually performed or provided to potential owners, it can be tricky to determine whether or not your dog is a true wolf dog—or a standard, domesticated dog that has been bred to have a wolf-like appearance.

 This blurriness makes it extremely hard for states to establish legislation around wolf dogs being kept as pets—and many have made it out-right illegal, while others allow restricted ownership.